speedyman08/BinaryTool/README.md

 # BinaryTool
-A WIP tool that is able to convert binary to ascii text and back
+A tool that is able to convert binary to ascii text and back

 - I'm using this project to learn Kotlin, so expect bad or unreadable code
 - Basically everything in this project is implemented by me (the CLI parser, binary converter, etc.)